THUDM/NaturalCodeBench/README.md

 ## Dataset Summary

-To construct a challenging application-driven dataset for code synthesis evaluation, the seed problems of NCB are cleaned from the queries in coding online services, spanning across 7 domains: Database, Artificial Intelligence, Data Science, Algorithm and Data Structure, Front-End, Software Engineering, and Operation System.
+To construct a challenging application-driven dataset for code synthesis evaluation, the seed problems of NCB are cleaned from the queries in coding online services, spanning across 6 domains: Artificial Intelligence, Data Science, Algorithm and Data Structure, Front-End, Software Engineering, and System Administration.

 <table style="width: 50%;">
     <tr>